snixu96/snixu96/readme.md

 ## 📫 Contact

-To get in touch, you can drop a message at my discord as i don't use other social platforms~~
+To get in touch, you can drop a message at my discord~~